Informal Visits

 Essentially you should be trying to:

-You may want to try and evaluate factors such as:
+Try and evaluate factors such as:

-• the work culture
+- the work culture and environment.

-• learning or career opportunities
+- learning or career opportunities.

 You may want to ask about:

-• induction, orientation or preceptorship programmes
+- induction, orientation, or preceptorship programmes.

-• staff benefits and policies
+- staff benefits and policies.

 Don't be too informal